 Boogie Woogie Woogie till we get back home

-shove to where the lions and pigeons stand
+and puff and shove to where the lions and pigeons stand

 Wave and jump and whistle -- callin' for a cabbie man